owaismohsin001/Ameer-Virtual-Processor/README.md

 **59 - ARLEN(0) |** Length of an array from bottom.

 **60 - ARSET_TOP |** Set an array from top index.
+Hey, btw, assebly for these instructions will be created as soon as I am satisfied with instruction themselves.